jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 ================================

-A WhatsApp integration with Odoo uses a standard :abbr:`API (Application Programming Interface)` connection, and is configured on Meta in the following
+A WhatsApp integration with Odoo uses a standard :abbr:`API (Application Programming Interface)` connection, and is configured in Meta in the following
 steps:

 #.
-Create a Meta business account
+Create a Meta business account.
 #.
-Create a Meta developer account
+Create a Meta developer account.
 #.
-Setup an *app* and WhatsApp *product* on Meta's developer console
+Setup an *app* and WhatsApp *product* on Meta's developer console.
 #.
 Test the API connection.

-Once connected, messages are then sent and received through Odoo's *Discuss* application using the WhatsApp :abbr:`API (Application Programming Interface)`.
+Once connected, messages are then sent and received through Odoo's **Discuss** application using the WhatsApp :abbr:`API (Application Programming Interface)`.

 Meta business account setup
 ---------------------------

-To create a Business account with Meta, navigate to `Facebook Business Manager
+To create a business account with Meta, navigate to `Facebook Business Manager
 <https://business.facebook.com/overview>`_.
 Begin by clicking :guilabel:`Create
 account` and then enter the business name, the administrator's name, and a work email address.
 Click :guilabel:`Next`, and confirm the email address in the